brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 * Protects against cancer,5, 6 including brain,7 lung,8 and prostate9 cancer
 * Reduces risk of osteoarthritis10

-It's thought that much of garlic's therapeutic effect comes from its sulfur-containing compounds, such as allicin, which are also what give it its characteristic smell.
+It's thought that much of garlic's therapeutic effect comes from its sulfur-containing compounds, such as allicin (<!--StartFragment-->[Allicillin™ softgels](https://meehanmd.ehealthpro.com/products/allicillin-60-softgel))<!--EndFragment-->, which are also what give it its characteristic smell.
 Other health-promoting compounds include oligosaccharides, arginine-rich proteins, selenium and flavonoids.11

 Research12 has revealed that as allicin digests in your body it produces sulfenic acid, a compound that reacts with dangerous free radicals faster than any other known compound.

 This is one of the reasons why I named garlic as one of the [top seven anti-aging foods](https://articles.mercola.com/sites/articles/archive/2010/02/27/top-7-foods-that-slow-your-aging.aspx) you can consume.
-Garlic is also a triple threat against infections, offering antibacterial, antiviral and antifungal properties.
+[Garlic](https://meehanmd.ehealthpro.com/products/allicillin-60-softgel) is also a triple threat against infections, offering antibacterial, antiviral and antifungal properties.

 Not only is it effective at killing antibiotic-resistant bacteria, including MRSA, but it also fights yeast infections, viruses and parasites.
 Garlic must be fresh to give you optimal health benefits though.